 We’re glad to say that “ergonomic” and “affordable” are not mutually exclusive.
-The gerard office chair from John Lewis proves it.
-Smart looks and simplistic design are the orders of the day here, and the gerard, with its rearward pointing arms and pleasingly curved back, does well on both these accounts.
+The Gerard office chair from John Lewis & Partners proves it.
+Smart looks and simplistic design are the orders of the day here, and the Gerard, with its rearward pointing arms and pleasingly curved back, does well on both these accounts.

 This isn’t the most therapeutic of desk chairs, so we wouldn’t advise it for people working very long desk-based shifts.
 Instead, we think it could serve very well as spare seating for guests, collaborators or clients working side-by-side with you for a few hours at a time.
 It looks great, and at 9kg is light enough to stow away without breaking a sweat.

 HAG Sofi mesh high back desk chair: From £735.60, Posturite

 Most desk chairs go up to a seat height of around 520-560mm, depending on the gas stem mechanism used.
 This one goes right up to 640mm, which is excellent news for taller people, or those who prefer a semi-seated position with a height adjustable desk.
 Speaking as a taller person (6ft 3in), our tester said this felt fantastically comfortable, and thought it was ideal for desk-based activity.

 Finer details of the Sofi mesh that stood out included its generous seat depth, simple arm adjustment and the lovely padding on the back.
 If you’re tall, or if you’re seeking high comfort at a mid-range price, this chair would be our recommendation.